• Skip to primary navigation

 Having finished the individual selection, it’s time for the next group: “Any business class passengers?”

-I sprung for the $30 business class upgrade for this five-hour, 300-mile, trip from Detroit to Chicago, but I’d like to maintain my low profile and board with everyone else.
+I sprung for the $30 business class upgrade for this five-hour, 300-mile, trip from Detroit to Chicago, but I’d rather maintain my low profile and board with everyone else.

 “Come on – anyone at all?
 There should be four of ya.”